IMPORTANCE OF THE CHOICE OF LEGAL STRUCTURE

 The elements that determine this rate are:

-The taxation of a business transfer will be different if the structure of the seller and/or buyer is a partnership (ie sole proprietorship or general partnership or a capital company (ie SA or Sarl
+The taxation of a business transfer will differ depending on whether the seller and/or buyer is a sole proprietorship (i.e., a sole proprietorship or general partnership) or a corporation a limited liability company (i.e., a public limited company

 2 - Potential taxes when selling a business?

-1. Taxes on the capital gain on the sale of a company (ie for partnerships)
+1. Capital gains tax on the sale of a company (i.e., for partnerships)

-These taxes can be avoided with the right legal structures and tax and financial preparation upstream of a business transfer transaction.
+These taxes can be avoided with the right legal structures and tax and financial preparation prior to a business sale transaction.

 3 - Minimize taxation when selling a business?